devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 }
 ```

-*Code Snippet 20: Actual Wisgen API Repository [(Faust 2019)](https://github.com/Fasust/wisgen)*
+*Code Snippet 20: Actual Wisgen API Repository [\[11\]](https://github.com/Fasust/wisgen)*

-The *AdviceSlips* class is generated with a JSON to Dart converter [(Lecuona 2019)](https://javiercbk.github.io/json_to_dart/).
+The *AdviceSlips* class is generated with a JSON to Dart converter [\[49\]](https://javiercbk.github.io/json_to_dart/).
 The generated class has a fromJson function that makes it easy to populate it’s data fields with the JSON response.
 I used this class instead of implementing a method in the *Wisdom* class because I did not want a direct dependency from my entity class to the AdviceSlip JSON structure.
 This is the generated class, you don’t need to read it all, I just want to give you an idea of how it looks like:

 ``` dart
 class AdviceSlips {